RoboDK/Plug-In-Interface/README.md

 The RoboDK Plug-In interface is available in the [robodk_interface](./robodk_interface/) folder.
 However, it is recommended to use one of the sample projects in this repository to get started (such as the [PluginExample](./PluginExample/)).

 **Important:** This Plug-In Interface and the [RoboDK API](https://github.com/RoboDK/RoboDK-API) are 2 different projects.
-This Plug-In Interface requires advanced programming skills.
+This Plug-In Interface requires advanced programming skills in C++.

 ![](plugin-example.png)